Part II-What is New with Google Shopping as Free Listing Rolls out?

 At the moment, not much can be said about how large or small the impact of free listings will be on the “Buy On Google” Products.
 The experts here at CedCommerce are on the constant lookout for the impact of Free Listings on GSA and any further changes we might see in relation to the Free listings.

 But so far we cannot expect a negative impact on the GSA sellers.
-Using Google Shopping Actions with Google ADs can yield a very monumental package in itself, adding Free listings to the mix will magnify the results.
+Using Buy On Google with Google ADs can yield a very monumental package in itself, adding Free listings to the mix will magnify the results.
 For more details on how this will work out, get in touch with the Digital Marketing Experts at CedCommerce now.

 Can GSA sellers be a part of both the services?
 Appear as “Buy on Google” and organically through the Free listing?